Get the Skills to Become a Medical Assistant

 - Reno-Sparks, Nevada

 *Program length varies by state; please contact Admissions for more information.

-Is The Medical Assistant Program Right For You?
+Is The Medical Assisting Program Right For You?
 Get More Info…

-If you’re interested in learning more about the Medical Assistant program and exploring whether Milan Institute is right for you, click get info on this page to receive more information.
+If you’re interested in learning more about the Medical Assisting program and exploring whether Milan Institute is right for you, click get info on this page to receive more information.